vsch/kotlin-jdbc/README.md

 * `file-map`, map of model name to file path relative to `model-config.json` file location.
   * an empty name entry will match any file not explicitly matched by other entries and allows directing unmapped entries to a default location.
+  * if a model is mapped to an empty name then this model will not be generated.
+* script hardcoded parameters can also be changed in the config file to eliminate the need to edit the script.
+If no value provided then script default will be used:
+  * `classFileNameSuffix`, default `"Model"`, appended to class file name
+  * `downsizeLongIdToInt`, default `true`, if `true` changes id columns which would be declared `Long` to `Int`, change this to false to leave them as `Long`
+  * `fileExtension`, default `".kt"`, model extension
+  * `forceBooleanTinyInt`, default "", regex for column names marked as boolean when tinyint, only needed if using jdbc introspection which does not report actual declared type so all `tinyint` are `tinyint(3)`
+  * `snakeCaseTables`, default false, if true convert snake_case table names to Pascal case, else leave as is
+  * `indent`, default 4 spaces, string to use for each indent level

 :information_source: the easiest way to generate the file-map is first generate models with default mapping the file map.
 Move them to the desired sub-directories and then use the IDE